 The Disability Confident scheme (previously known as "two ticks" or "double-tick") is a voluntary scheme that organisations can choose to sign up to.
-It aims to help organisations make the most of the opportunities provided by employing disabled people.
+It aims to help organisations make the most of the talents disabled people have to offer.
 If you need more information about the Disability Confident scheme please see the gov.uk website.
-(People currently training as clinical psychologists are employed by the NHS.
-These arrangements may be amended for candidates entering training in 2018, but this is unclear at this stage.
-Please see the Funding page for more information.)

 If you have a disability as defined by the Equality Act and you want to be considered under the scheme please indicate this in the Basics section of your application.
 Please note that not all course centres are involved in the scheme so this will only take effect if the courses you have applied to are participating.
 Please see the Courses section to check which course centres are involved.
 If you need more information about the Equality Act and the definition of disability, please see the Equality and Human Rights Commission website.

-Any information you provide about a disability in the equal opportunities section of your application may not automatically be passed on to the course centres, depending on what consent you have given and on how each course centre plans to use (or not use) the data.
+Any information you provide about a disability in the equal opportunities section of your application may not be available to the course centres, depending on the consent you have given and on how each course centre uses (or does not use) the data.
 Therefore, if you wish to be considered under the Disability Confident scheme please indicate this in the Basics section of your application (as described above).
 Please see the Equal Opportunities page if you need more information on how that section of the application may be used.

 The following versions of our application documents are provided for applicants who, due to a disability or limited internet access, may have issues using our website.
 Please contact us if you need advice on using any of these documents, or to discuss how we can support you in making an application (see the Contact Us page for our details).